OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 The final step to build your visuals is to establish a relationship between this new common date table and the other tables that contain dates (e.g., Sales and Orders tables).

-To do this, access the `manage relationships` menu by following the steps previously described in "[](Power%20BI.md#Configure%20data%20model%20and%20build%20relationships%20between%20tables|Configure%20data%20model%20and%20build%20relationships%20between%20tables)" header, such that the final menu configuration looks similar to this:
+To do this, access the `manage relationships` menu by following the steps previously described in "[configure data model](#Configuring%20Data%20Model%20and%20Building%20relationships%20between%20Tables)" header, such that the final menu configuration looks similar to this:
 ![Pasted image 20231002204342](./Attachments%20-%20Power%20BI/Pasted%20image%2020231002204342.png)

 Alternatively, you can just drag and drop the date column into the other required tables from the model view as shown [here](https://youtu.be/-li7sxUxEqA?t=180) (at 3:00)